 by Allison McDonald

 Earth Day is coming up and I have been talking to my kids more and more about why we recycle and what we also try to re-use at home.
 As you can imagine we re-use many things for projects and activities I write about on the blog.
 So much so that my son will often hand me his garbage and say ” Can you use this for a project?”
 Even I haven’t found a good use for string cheese wrappers !
-Today we are using a collection of recycled objects for a wide open recycled art project.
+Today we are using a collection of recycled objects for a wide open recycled process art project for kids.
 As you will see my daughter has a favorite earth friendly painting tool.

 - Gather your materials.
 You will need some paint, a tray for the paint, some paper, and recycled objects to paint with.
 We went around the house and into my art closet to choose the objects.